 During the Exam: Tips for Peak Performance

 Once the exam clock starts, your focus should be entirely on the questions in front of you.
-Here are proven strategies for performing at your best during both sessions.
+Here are proven strategies for performing at your best throughout the exam.

 Flagging Questions Effectively